jduncan-rva/ocp-lightbulb/README.md

 ### extra_vars.yaml

 ```
+workshop_lead: Your Name                             # Name for person running the lab.
+This will show up in the email
 ec2_key_name: ansible-lab                            # SSH key in AWS to put in all the instances
 ec2_region: us-west-1                                # region where the nodes will live
 ec2_name_prefix: SOME_UUID_FOR_YOUR_WORKSHOP         # name prefix for all the VMs
 ec2_vpc_id: vpc-9fe24af7                             # EC2 VPC ID in your region
 ec2_vpc_subnet_id: subnet-90e24af8                   # EC2 subnet ID in your VPC
 sendgrid_api_key: 'SENDGRID_API_KEY'                 # SendGrid API Key
 instructor_email: 'Your Name <your@email.com>'       # address you want the emails to arrive from
 admin_password: RedHat01                             # Set this to something better if you'd like.
 Defaults to 'LearnAnsible[two digit month][two digit year]', e.g., LearnAnsible0416
 rhn_user: RHN_USER                                   # RHN username to regiser instances with
 rhn_pass: rhn_pass                                   # RHN password to register instances with
 ssh_key: /path/to/ssh/key                            # private key to put on OCP master. it will assume the public key to add to all hosts will be /the/same/path.pub
 rhsm_pool_id: XXXX-XXXXXXXXXXX                       # Red Hat Pool ID to add your nodes to.
 This must include the OpenShift channels
 ```

 ## Amazon Setup